Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "We don't have much time," Musee was evidently distressed.
 "I had to kill three or four guards before I could get to you.
 Somehow you were concluded too important to be held captive on the same floor as everyone else… I am sure they heard me."

-Gaius rose from the narrow bunk bed, hitting his head on the steel frame.
+Gaius rose from the narrow bunk, hitting his head on the steel frame.
 "Ah!"
 He murmured.
 "What a loathsome place!"

-As if to corroborate her words, a patter of feet was heard without and the sound of muffled voices and clanks of weapons being readied.
+As if to corroborate her words, a patter of feet was heard without followed by muffled voices and clanks of weapons being readied.

 "Quickly, follow me!"
-She opened the portal and he without a moment's hesitation jumped into the gaping black-and-blue hole.
+She opened the dimension rift and he without a moment's hesitation jumped into the gaping black-and-blue hole.
 Indeed, he did not intend to await interrogation which threatened to reveal his true identity.

 The king of all Riese Maxia found himself on the large rock which floated in the emptiness wherefrom thick mists rose, embracing its edges gently and wistfully.
 In the middle, there was a swell on the ground which resembled a small grave and near it stood a lone tree, outstretching its branches towards the vast of heavens.
-Unlike Maxwell's dwelling or the place he visited with Musee, this dimension truly seemed boundless albeit inhospitable.
+It somewhat resembled Maxwell's dwelling in the core of the Temporal Crossroads.

 "Do you know where you brought me?"
 He asked once the tranquil sky above his head ceased spinning furiously, but to his words Musee only sheepishly shrugged.
 While he was striding along the thin edge of the rock, she settled on the thick branch and adamantly refused to climb down.